derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 ```
 1. `}` - closing curly brace for declaring the end of the *false*-condition code block

 This closing curly brace simply defines the end of the `else` statement's code block.
 There are no *right* or *better* improvements that are possible with this particular snippet.
-There is an improved *right* change possible when considering the entire `if`/`else` block as a whole however.
+There is an improved *better* change possible when considering the entire `if`/`else` as a whole however.
 Snippets four through nine can be encapsulated more succintly using the *ternary operator*.
 The ternary operator does the same work as an `if`/`else`, but does so in a single line of code:
 ```
-// Ternary operator alternative encapsulating snippets four through nine imageToToggle.style.opacity = currentOpacity == 1 ? .5 : 1;
+// Ternary operator alternative to an if/else that encapsulates snippets four through nine imageToToggle.style.opacity = currentOpacity == 1 ? .5 : 1;
 ```

 This is admittedly an advanced code statement, but it is functionally identical to the `if`/`else`.
 We won't go into its anatomy, but you could probably guess how it works.
 It is better for advanced JavaScript coders and less so for beginner coders.
+Subjectivity is at play.

 In snippet ten there is one part comprising the line of code:
 ```